| Objects |

 Intended for viewing nebulae from light-polluted skies.

-Blocks all mercury vapor and high & low pressure sodium vapor lamp light, neon lights
+Blocks all mercury vapour and high & low pressure sodium vapour lamp light, neon lights

 and airglow, while transmitting the rest of the visible spectrum.